Challenges with Scaling Threat Detection Workflows

 Additionally, Datadog’s extensive tagging system allows users to group security signals in logical ways, such as by service, region, or IP address.
 For example, users can view high-level metric data for a particular security signal, and then use tags to zero in on a security group or region.
 These tags can also be used to create graphs based on filtered or aggregated metrics.
 This ability to group and visualize security data streamlines the threat detection process for complex systems, such as the one at PedidosYa.

-Datadog Security Monitoring is part of the Datadog Cloud Security Platform, which protects an organization’s production environment with a full-stack offering providing threat detection, posture management, workload security, and application security.
+Datadog Security Monitoring is part of Datadog’s Cloud Security Management, which protects an organization’s production environment with a full-stack offering providing threat detection, posture management, workload security, and application security.
 Security Monitoring also comes equipped with expert-built, out-of-the-box dashboards that provide overviews of all security-related data.
 The IP address overview dashboard is particularly useful for troubleshooting malicious activity patterns like the one identified at PedidosYa, as it enables users to correlate IP addresses with security signals, events, and a variety of log types in a single pane of glass.

 Security at PedidosYa Today